 For Company owned and operated airfields and helidecks, the following data shall be communicated to arriving aircraft either by an Automatic Weather Observation System (AWOS) and/or trained weather observer:

-- · Wind indication system
+- · Wind direction and speed

 - Temperature

 - · Barometric pressure

-- · Cloud ceiling height and visibility
+- · Cloud ceiling height and visibility.

 All equipment shall be maintained on a current calibration register.